Continuous Test Orchestration And Execution Platform Online

 The main aim of performing test automation is to reduce the cost and time needed to build a product while ensuring it is built to a high standard.

-With automation testing, the automation tools and actions are added to the software development flow.
+With automation testing, the automation testing tools and actions are added to the software development flow.
 This is both faster and allows for wider coverage.
 If testing is automated, the same test is conducted every time, meaning more errors can be eliminated faster. automation testing also allows for better reporting.
 Ultimately, it saves time and money on the whole process.

 If the results of the automation testing are acceptable, the software is deployed.
 If they are not, the software is returned to the developers, who make the necessary adjustments.
 Let’s say there is a web application that works perfectly on chrome browser, but those elements show outage when the website is open in older chrome versions.
 You can utilize Selenium test automation to identify all the browsers and their legacy version, on the basis of this you can rework on your code, and you’d be good to go.